helton/blog/content/blog/hello-world/index.md

 Well, it's about time to have a blog where I can share things I'm learning, right?

-It'll be a good way to keep me motivated and also a resource to remember things I've been learning and things I've been through.
+It'll be an exciting way to keep me motivated and also a resource to remember things I've been learning and everything I've been using.

-Stay tuned to more content!
+Stay tuned for more content!